RWTH-IAEW/rwthplots/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+There are known issues that LaTeX cannot be displayed via PyCharm, but it works by using the 'rwth-word' style first and inspect the figure and if it is ready for export, ``plt.savefig()`` works easily.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.